Great Sand Dunes Guide: Everything You Need to Know

 Great Sand Dunes Guide - Great Sand Dunes National Park

-While hiking and playing on the gigantic sand dunes can be a lot of fun, it is difficult to appreciate just how massive and beautiful the dunes are while you are right on top of them.
-If you would like to get a better appreciation for just how large the sand dunes are, then I would suggest you hike the Dunes Overlook Trail.
-This trail will take you to a spot overlooking the sand dunes where you can the dunes as a whole much better.
-From this vantage point, it is much easier to see how the great sand dunes absolutely dominates the landscape in the area.
+This trail will take you to a spot overlooking the sand dunes where you can see the dunes as a whole much better.
+From this vantage point, it is much easier to see how the great sand dunes absolutely dominate the landscape in the area.
 For more information on this wonderful hike, please refer to the map I have included in my Great Sand Dunes guide below.

 Great Sand Dunes Guide - Great Sand Dunes National Park

-In many ways, the weather at the Great Sand Dunes National Park can be characterized as being extreme.
-During the summer months, the temperature on the sand dunes can be blistering hot.
-As winter comes around, those hot temperatures are replaced by bitter cold night time temperatures and blistering cold winds.
-Before you visit the Great Sand Dunes National Park, it is important that you understand what type of weather to expect so that you are prepared.
+Before you visit the Great Sand Dunes National Park, you must understand what type of weather to expect so that you are prepared.
 To assist you in your planning, I have included some helpful climate and visitor stats for you to review in my Great Sand Dunes guide below.

 Average Temperature (°F)

-During the hot summer months of June thru August, surface temperatures on the sand dunes can exceed 150°F ( or 65°C).
+During the hot summer months of June through August, surface temperatures on the sand dunes can exceed 150°F ( or 65°C).
 If you are planning a visit during the summer, it is critically important that you bring enough water and sunscreen with you, and that you are vigilant about monitoring your travel partners for signs of heat stroke.
 It is also recommended that you wear adequate footwear to protect your feet from the hot sand if you plan on spending time on the dunes.

-You won’t have to worry about hot temperatures during the winter months of December thru February, but you will need to be prepared for night time temps that can drop below -20°F (or -29°C) at night.
+You won’t have to worry about hot temperatures during the winter months of December through February, but you will need to be prepared for nighttime temps that can drop below -20°F (or -29°C) at night.
 If you plan to go camping near the park during winter, you should have adequate protection from the cold.
 In my opinion, the best temperatures at the park can be found during the late spring months of April and May and the early autumn months of September and October.

 Average Precipitation (Inches)

 The park doesn’t see a whole lot of precipitation throughout the year.
 In fact, the only month that averages over an inch of precipitation is the month of August.
 For those who plan to go camping near the park, avoiding wet conditions may be a priority.
-If you are looking for the driest time of year to plan your visit, I would suggest avoiding the late summer months of July thru September, as these months are typically the wettest.
-The rest of the year you can expect to see well below an inch of rain per month around the park.
+If you are looking for the driest time of year to plan your visit, I would suggest avoiding the late summer months of July through September, as these months are typically the wettest.
+The rest of the year, you can expect to see well below an inch of rain per month around the park.

 Average Visitors (Visitors Per Day)

-The Great Sand Dunes National Park may not be the busiest park in America’s national park system, but its beautiful sand dunes do attract decent size crowds during the busy season.
-If you would like a little more space on the dunes to go sand boarding or would like to enjoy the tranquility of this beautiful place without the crowds, you will want to avoid the peak season of June thru August.
-Instead, I would target the shoulder months of late April and early May or late September and early October.
-During these periods, the weather is still nice and the crowds are a lot smaller within the park.
-Not only will you have more space to enjoy the park, but you will have an easier time finding a sand board or sled rental in town.
+The Great Sand Dunes National Park may not be the busiest in America’s national park system, but its beautiful sand dunes do attract decent-sized crowds during the busy season.
+If you would like a little more space on the dunes to go sandboarding or would like to enjoy the tranquility of this beautiful place without the crowds, you will want to avoid the peak season of June through August.

 Other Things to See in the Area